Cinnamon Essential Oil

 Aromatically, Cinnamon Bark Essential Oil is much more intense in aroma than ground cinnamon.
 Cinnamon Bark Oil tends to be warming, stimulating and energizing.

 Both Cinnamon Bark Essential Oil and Cinnamon Leaf Essential Oil blend well with many other essential oils especially essential oils in the wood, spice, citrus and mint families.

 It is my understanding that most of the "Ground Cinnamon" that we purchase in grocery stores, and even most of the "Cinnamon Sticks" that are sold are not true cinnamon, but are really its more affordable cousin, Cassia, Cinnamomum cassia.

-Topically, both Cinnamon Bark and Cinnamon Leaf oils should be used with extreme caution, if at all.
-The dermal maximum for Cinnamon Bark is even less than for Cinnamon Leaf.
+Topically, both Cinnamon Bark Essential Oil and Cinnamon Leaf Essential Oil should be used with extreme caution, if at all.
+The dermal maximum for Cinnamon Bark Essential Oil is even less than for Cinnamon Leaf Essential Oil.
 Refer to the Safety Information section below for more information.